Kislovskiy/talks/2023_PyData_Berlin/README.md

 ## Slide 5
 Enough hypothetical examples, let's get to the code!
-I assume that everyone in the room knows what is a version contorol and knows git.
+I assume that everyone in the room knows what is a version control and knows git.
 If you don't, I recommend you to invest time in learning it.
-Together with continious integration principles it can automate you out of routine tasks, and it will make your life easier.
+Together with continuous integration principles it can automate you out of routine tasks, and it will make your life easier.

 For data visualisation projects I start simple, but you could notice a few things.
 First is a directory with all the code for the project.
 Second is a .github folder, that contains a file with a workflow for generating a galery.pdf file.
 The workflow is triggered when I push a commit.

+## Slide 6

-It generates a galery.pdf file with all the plots from the repository.
+Continuous integration pipeline generates a galery.pdf file with all the plots from the repository.
 It's very handy to have a gallery.pdf as a reference of plots you have, but you can also see how the plots change over time, and easily revert some of them to previous versions if necessary.
 For the same reason I like to include .svg files in the README.md file, however the README could become bulky if you have a lot of plots, that's why I prefer to have a separate file with all the plots, and in README only the most important ones.

-## Slide 6
+## Slide 7

 In my projects I find myself using mostly line charts (scatter plots), bar charts, and tables.
 If you remember from the list of my mistakes, I didn't know the rules for better data visualisations.